 t = (30 / 3) = 10

 Step 5: Find the t-table value.
 You need two values to find this:

 - The alpha level: given as 5% in the question.

 - The degrees of freedom, which is the number of items in the sample (n) minus 1: 25 – 1 = 24.

-What this critical value means is that we would expect most values to fall under 1.711.
+What this critical value means in a one tailed t test, is that we would expect most values to fall under 1.711.
 If our calculated t-value (from Step 4) falls within this range, the null hypothesis is likely true.

 Step 5: Compare Step 4 to Step 5.
 The value from Step 4 does not fall into the range calculated in Step 5, so we can reject the null hypothesis.
 The value of 10 falls into the rejection region (the left tail).

 In other words, it’s highly likely that the mean sale is greater.
-The sales training was probably a success.
+The one sample t test has told us that sales training was probably a success.